Darling Point zoning & planning overlays

 Is Darling Point bushfire-prone?

-Little to none of Darling Point is mapped as bushfire-prone.
+Bushfire mapping covers Darling Point and little to none of it is mapped as bushfire-prone.
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Darling Point?